sweng-epfl/public/lectures/Mobile/exercises/lecture/setup.md

 is located, and select the **SwEng App** folder.
 After a bit of time, you should see Android Studio open up with a number of files loaded for this project.

 > :information_source: While the default is *Java*, *Kotlin* is now the recommended programming language for Android.
-On Friday, we will use Java.
+During the lecture, we will use Java.

 First of all, Android projects use a build system called *Gradle*.
 This is a very common tool in the Java ecosystem.
 It allows developers to specify the way a project should be built, which